Judiciary of India: District / Subordinate courts

-The District courts of India are established by state governments for every district or group of districts, taking into account the number of cases and population distribution.
+The District Courts of India are established by state governments for every district or group of districts, taking into account the number of cases and population distribution.
 These courts are under administrative control of the state's High Court.
 Decisions are subject to the appeal to the High Court.

-The district court is presided over by one District Judge appointed by the Governor with the consultation of High Court.
+The District Court is presided over by one District Judge appointed by the Governor with the consultation of High Court.
 Additional District Judges and Assistant District Judges may be appointee depending on the workload.
 The Additional District Judge has equivalent jurisdiction as the District Judge.
-The District Judge is called a "Metropolitan session judge", when he is presiding over a district court in a city which is designated a "Metropolitan area" by the state government.
+The District Judge is called a "Metropolitan sessions judge", when he is presiding over a District Court in a city which is designated a "Metropolitan area" by the state government.

-The district court has appellate jurisdiction over subordinate courts on all matters.
+The District Court has appellate jurisdiction over subordinate courts on all matters.
 Subordinate courts, on the civil side (in ascending order) are Junior Civil Judge Court, Principal Junior Civil Judge Court, Senior Civil Judge Court (also called sub-court).
 Subordinate courts, on the criminal side (in ascending order) are, Second Class Judicial Magistrate Court, First Class Judicial Magistrate Court, Chief Judicial Magistrate Court.
 In Family Courts deal with matrimonial disputes.

 Family Court and Mahila Court matters are handled by the Principal Judge.
 The Judges appointed to this post are from the pool of District Judges.
 In Maharashtra, Andhra Pradesh and some other states, judges are appointed from the pool of retired judicial officer either directly or through exam.